-EED610 Strategies for Teaching Critical Thinking Skills Across the Curriculum - 3 credits state academic content standards, teachers are challenged to incorporate strategies in the classroom that will facilitate success for all children in high-stakes testing and in the real world beyond the classroom.
+EED610 Strategies for Teaching Critical Thinking Skills Across the Curriculum - 3 credits

+Strategies for teaching critical thinking are among the most important tools that teachers need in order to support children in becoming successful thinkers and problem solvers in the 21st century.
+With the increased attention to national and state academic content standards, teachers are challenged to incorporate strategies in the classroom that will facilitate success for all children in high-stakes testing and in the real world beyond the classroom.
 This course explores the possibilities for creating critical thinking classrooms by examining the concepts of thinking, intelligence, and problem solving, and how these understandings are translated into curriculum, teacher expectations, and student participation.
 This course incorporates and models the effectiveness of active participation and student-centered curriculum.
 Assignments draw on and pertain directly to the personal and professional experience of the students.
 (3)